Meetcrypt

 User Guide

-Reference guide for understanding balances, PNL, funding, sync behavior, and how to interpret the portfolio data shown in the app.
+Reference for understanding balances, PNL, funding, sync behavior, and how the math behind each card and chart is computed.
+Open before connecting an exchange.

 What This App Tracks

-This product is built as an audit-friendly crypto portfolio and trading operations workspace across spot and futures accounts.
+Meetcrypt is an audit-friendly crypto portfolio and trading operations workspace across spot and futures accounts.

 Dashboard